japila-books/apache-spark-internals/docs/ExecutorAllocationManager.md

-# ExecutorAllocationManager -- Allocation Manager for Spark Core
+# ExecutorAllocationManager &mdash; Allocation Manager for Spark Core

 `ExecutorAllocationManager` is responsible for dynamically allocating and removing executor:Executor.md[executors] based on the workload.